gremlin97/acad-resume-kunalk/content/post/a-look-into-quantum-machine-learning/index.md

 ---
-title: "BEGINNERS GUIDE ON: A Look Into Quantum Machine Learning"
+title: "Beginners Guide On: A Look Into Quantum Machine Learning"
 subtitle: A simple overview on the current state of Quantum Machine Learning.
 date: 2021-12-17T07:43:10.872Z
 draft: false